seusupphea42196/myproject/README.md

-The introduction of the Ford Model T in 1908 revolutionized personal transportation, leading to increased demand for roads and highways to accommodate the growing number of automobiles on the road.
+The development of standardized road signage and traffic regulations in the 19th century improved safety and navigation for travelers, reducing accidents and congestion on busy roads.